 Laparoscopic cholecystectomy

-If gallstones cause discomfort, it is recommended to remove the gall bladder together with the stones.
+If gallstones cause discomfort or pain, it is recommended to remove the gallbladder together with the stones.
 The operation is always performed under general anesthesia.
 Through four small incisions, a video camera and instruments are introduced into the abdominal cavity.
-The gall bladder with the stones in it is released and taken out of the abdominal cavity.
-Wounds are closed with intradermal self-dissolving sutures.
-Recovery from laparoscopic surgery is quick, and patients can go home on the evening of the day of surgery.
+The gallbladder containing the stones is separated from the liver bed and taken out of the abdominal cavity.
+Wounds are closed with intradermal absorbable sutures.
+Recovery from laparoscopic surgery is usually fast, and patients can go home on the same day.

 Frequently Asked Questions